 C.4.
 Responsibilities of counselor educators.
-CSJ professionals, who are counselor educators, are responsible for developing, implementing and supervising educational programs that demonstrate commitment to multicultural/diversity competence.
-Similarly, these professionals validate the oppressions faced by clients/students, including institutional and systemic barriers that create mental health issues, and assume the responsibility to prepare trainees to identify and pursue the types of ethical social justice counseling and advocacy that are necessary to address injustices in their work.
-They are knowledgeable of the Multicultural (Sue, Arredondo, & McDavis, 1992) and Advocacy (Lewis, et al., 2002) Competencies endorsed by the American Counseling Association, are skilled in applying that knowledge, and act as role models for advocacy action.
+CSJ professionals who are counselor educators are responsible for developing, implementing and supervising education programs that demonstrate commitment to multicultural/diversity competence.
+Similarly, these professionals validate the oppressions faced by clients/ students, including institutional and systematic barriers that create mental health issues, and assume responsibility to prepare trainees to identify and pursue the types of ethical social justice counseling and advocacy that are necessary to address injustices in their work.
+They are knowledgeable of the Multicultural and Social Justice Counseling Competencies (Ratts et al., 2016) and Advocacy Competencies (Lewis et al., 2002; Ratts et al., 2016).
+Competencies endorsed by the American Counseling Association, require counselors, educators, supervisors, & researchers are skilled in applying that knowledge, and act as role models for advocacy action.

-Counselor educators operating from a social justice perspective recognize and appreciate the diverse cultural perspectives and types of abilities students bring to the training experience and support diverse students' wellbeing and academic performance (ACA Code of Ethics, 2005, F.11.b).
+Counselor educators operating from a social justice perspective recognize and appreciate diverse cultural and types of abilities students bring to the training experience and support diverse students' wellbeing and academic performance.
 They provide prospective trainees with information about the social justice orientation within the training program and about the program's expectations for counselors-in-training to embrace that orientation as well as the responsibilities a social justice counseling professional addresses when providing counseling and advocacy services in the field.
 CSJ professionals, who are counselor educators, are committed to recruiting and retaining a diverse faculty and student body.
+In addition, social justice counselor educators commit to bringing various diverse voices, experts, practitioners, and researchers into the counseling curriculum in order to diversify the training narrative of the profession.

-C.4.a.
-Infusing social justice counseling and Advocacy Competencies in the curriculum.
-CSJ professionals, who are counselor educators, make counselors-in-training aware of their counseling and advocacy responsibilities.
-They do this by not only assuring that multiculturalism/diversity issues are infused into all courses and workshops for the development of professional counselors, but that both theoretical and practice content related to the Advocacy Competencies (Lewis, et al., 2002) are represented throughout the counselor education curriculum.
+C.4.a Infusing social justice counseling and Advocacy Competencies in the curriculum.
+CSJ professionals who are counselor educators make counselors-in-training aware of their counseling and advocacy responsibilities.
+They do this by not only assuring that multicultural/diversity issues are infused but that both theoretical and practice content related to the advocacy competencies (Lewis et al., 2002) are represented throughout counselor education curriculum.

 These professionals help to develop and implement education and training programs that integrate knowledge of client/student and community/social advocacy with supervision practice.
-They also help to guarantee that field placements provide counselors-in-training with the opportunity to work with a diverse clientele in order to apply and further develop their skills in client/student and community/social advocacy as outlined in the Multicultural and Advocacy Competencies (Lewis, et al., 2002, Sue, Arredondo, & McDavis, 1992).
+The also help to guarantee that field placements provide counselors-in-training with the opportunity to work with diverse clientele in order to apply and further develop their skills in client/student and community/social advocacy as outlined in the Multicultural and Social Justice Counseling Competencies and the Advocacy Competencies (Lewis et al., 2002; Ratts et al., 2016; Sue et al., 1992).